tircis/stalactite-doc/querying-database/selecting-an-entity.md

-Here is a simple example to get all countries whose name starts with "F", operators are available in class `org.gama.stalactite.query.model.Operators`.
+Here is a simple example to get all countries whose name starts with "F", operators are available in class `org.codefilarete.stalactite.query.model.Operators`.

 ```java
 EntityPersister<Country, Long> persister = entityBuilder(Country.class, Long.class)